This project is based on the AddressBook-Level3 project created by the SE-EDU initiative.

 Finding information about a module from the database

-Test case: info CS2030S
+Test case: info CS2030S.

-Expected: The module code, module title, modular credit and module description of CS2030S
+Expected: The module code, module title, modular credit and module description of CS2030S is displayed.

-(when the format of the module code to be searched is incorrect).
+Other incorrect info commands to try: info, info 1234, ... (when the format of the module code to be searched is incorrect).

 No information about module is displayed.
 Error details shown in the status message.
 Status bar remains the same.